Kuroflectr/anki-card-create/README.md

 ## Usage

-1. Ensure that anki has been running in the background.
+1. Ensure that Anki has been running in the background.

+2. Ensure that anki-connect has been installed.

-2. Create a single anki card using:
+3. Create a single anki card using:
 ```
 kanki -w 안녕하세요
 ```

-3. Or, create multiple anki cards using:
+4. Or, create multiple anki cards using:
 ```
 kanki -f <file-with-korean-vocabularies-listed>
 ```